sarahfab47/tidydata/CodeBook.md

 The followng variables are:

-"subjectId"       2
-        Subject ID who performed the activity for each window sample.
-                1...30 ID number of person.
+"subjectId" - Subject ID who performed the activity for each window sample.
+(1...30 ID number of person)

-"activityId"      18
-        Activity label which performed by one person.
+"activityId" -  Activity label which performed by one person.
-                WALKING
-                WALKING_UPSTAIRS
-                WALKING_DOWNSTAIRS
-                SITTING
-                STANDING
-                LAYING

 * "tBodyAcc-mean()-X" "tbodyaccmeanx"
 * "tBodyAcc-mean()-Y" "tbodyaccmeany"